 Access to your personal confidential data is password protected on secure systems and securely locked in filing cabinet when on paper.

-Our IT Services provider, [Insert IT Providers name], regularly monitor our system for potential vulnerabilities and attacks and look to always ensure security is strengthened.
+Our IT Services provider, Midlands and Lancashire Commissioning Support Unit, regularly monitor our system for potential vulnerabilities and attacks and look to always ensure security is strengthened.

 All our staff have received up to date data security and protection training.
 They are obliged in their employment contracts to uphold confidentiality, and may face disciplinary procedures if they do not do so.
 We have incident reporting and management processes in place for reporting any data breaches or incidents.
 We learn from such events to help prevent further issues and inform patients of breaches when required.